 If you are not satisfied with our response or how we have handled your complaint, you may lodge a complaint with the Office of the Australian Information Commissioner (OAIC):

 To exercise any of the above rights, please contact us at legal@valory.com.au.
 We may need to verify your identity before processing your request to protect the security of personal information.
+We will not charge you for making a request (except where a reasonable fee for access is permitted under APP 12.8).

 Note for End-Users: If you are an end-user (e.g. a caller) whose personal information has been collected by a business using our Service, you should first contact that business directly to exercise your privacy rights.
 We will assist businesses in responding to legitimate privacy requests from their end-users as required.